-Powada is performed in Maharashtra region, based on the stories of Chatrapati Shivaji.
+Powada is performed in Maharashtra region, based on the stories of Chhatrapati Shivaji.

 12. Swang – Punjab & Haryana

 Swant belongs to Punjab and Haryana.
-It is a musical theatre performed with the help of musical instruments like Dholaka, Harmonium, Ektara etc.
+It is a musical theatre performed with the help of musical instruments like Dholak, Harmonium, Ektara etc.

 13. Tamasha – Maharashtra

-Tamasha is a traditional theater form of Maharashtra, performed with singing and dancing by local or travelling theater groups.
+Tamasha is a traditional theatre form of Maharashtra, performed with singing and dancing by local or travelling theatre groups.

 There are two types of Tamasha